Aiven-Open/jdbc-connector-for-apache-kafka/docs/source/index.rst

 tar files, the connector will be installed in the path given above under the directory where you unzipped the Confluent Platform archive.

-Alternatively, you can set the ``CLASSPATH`` variable before running For
+Alternatively, you can set the ``CLASSPATH`` variable before running.
+For example:
-example:

 .. sourcecode:: bash